 Each boiler is supplied with a pressure-relief valve sized in accordance with ASME requirements.
-Lower pressure relief valves are available, contact your Harsco Industrial, Patterson-Kelley representative.
-The relief valve should be piped to a suitable floor drain.
+The relief valve must be piped to an acceptable drain.
 Reducing couplings or other restrictions are not permitted in the discharge line.

 Low Water Cut-off